heggy231/BUILD-A-MADLIBS-GAME/note.md

 - Mad Lib is a word substitution game that uses parts of speech ex) Give me a Noun! < Panda Bear!
   Give me a Verb! < Poop!

+  * Josh asked Debbie on a "panda bear" to go "poop" with him.

+  * Josh asked Debbie on a "chair" to go "bounce" with him.